Cloud Infrastructure in Pakistan

 This factor isn’t given much importance in Pakistan because as of now the law is not strict regarding this.
 However, a new bill for data protection is being drafted (https://www.dawn.com/news/1455963).
 If this goes through, customer-centric companies will need to be diligent about data privacy laws.
 By having data within the boundaries of Pakistan, such companies can give a sense of control to their customers over their data that it is safeguarded by their countries law.

 A cloud service provider has multiple locations where they store copies of their data.
 Having a cloud infrastructure provider in Pakistan gives the enterprise an edge.
 They can simply arrange for a hard backup of their data and collect it on disk if needed, while still maintaining multiple soft backups at different locations.

 24/7 support is a common phrase that any service provider uses but having support in the same time zone can prove to be a huge relief for your team.
 When it comes to large scale enterprise applications, support can be provided even by mobilizing a team to the physical location of the cloud infrastructure in case of upgradation or migration.

 Setting up cloud hosting initially can be a pain, especially when the company does not want to manage it on their own.
 Managed cloud service decreases your cost majorly.
 To have a smooth migration you can opt for a service provider that can guide your team onsite.
 Local companies allow you to include this in the SLA (Service Level Agreement).
 This approach is faster and safer because no one wants to do RnD on new systems and they would rather leave it to the experts.

-Hosting enterprise application on cloud can be cost-effective.
+Hosting enterprise applications on the cloud can be cost-effective.
 But the organizations which have unique requirements for particular types of costly servers, this limits them from opting for cloud hosting.
-There are companies in Pakistan who can buy these servers and provide a very cost-effective monthly plan for their customers so that they don’t have to spend a large amount of cloud infrastructure in a single go.
+There are companies in Pakistan that can buy these servers and provide a very cost-effective monthly plan for their customers so that they don’t have to spend a large amount of cloud infrastructure in a single go.